 Skills.
 Skills represent a facet of an Attribute Score, and your Skill Score shows your focus on that facet.
 For example, if you attempt to walk across a narrow ledge, the ARC might ask for an Agility (Acrobatics) Check to traverse successfully: Agility is the Attribute and Acrobatics is the skill.

-You can only add a Skill Modifier to your Ability Checks if you are Proficient with that Skill.
+You can only add a Skill Modifier to your Ability Checks if you have Ranks that Skill.
 For example, if you are attempting to pull off a gymnastic stunt and grab an object, the ARC will ask for an Agility (Acrobatics) Check.
-If you have Proficiency in Acrobatics, you can add your Skill Modifier to the check.
-If you lack expertise in the skill, you’ll simply make an Agility Ability Check without a Skill Modifier.
+If you have Skill Ranks in Acrobatics, you can add your Skill Modifier to the check.
+If you lack expertise in the skill, you’ll simply make an Agility Check without a Skill Modifier.

 The skills for each Attribute are listed in the following table.
 (Note, there are no skills related to Tenacity.)
 See the Attribute entries earlier in this section for examples of Skills associated with each specific Attribute.